5 Joy Restaurant Review, Foster City

 Spicy Chicken Wings ($9.25) are very spicy to the point of being numbing.
 Chicken wings are chopped up and hard to eat.
 San Tung in San Francisco makes the best chicken wings.

-Service was fine, with food coming our rapidly.
-Refills and requests happen faster than most places.
-We did have to track down a waiter to order.
 The place offers good value and food for those who like this type of Chinese cuisine.
 It may not be what some people are looking for, but try our recommended dishes to get acquainted.
 You don’t come here for pot stickers, sweet and sour, or lemon chicken.

 Michelle